brainpicture/teamwork/README.md

 ## Features

 ### 🤖 AI-Powered Responses
-- **ChatGPT Integration**: Uses OpenAI GPT-4o for intelligent responses
+- **Multi-AI Integration**: Supports both OpenAI GPT-4o and Anthropic Claude-3 Opus for intelligent responses
 - **Audio Transcription**: Automatically converts voice messages to text using OpenAI Whisper API
 - **Context-Aware**: Maintains context about the development team and project
 - **Fallback Support**: Gracefully falls back to static responses if AI is unavailable